-As Strategic Insights Lead at Google, analysing shifting consumer behaviour has become part of my daily routine.
-And after two years of constant change, now feels like a good time to take a step back and think about where we’re heading.
+The retail market is evolving, and shopper behaviours and expectations are changing with it.
+As the Strategic Insights Lead for Retail at Google, analysing shifting consumer behaviours has become part of my daily routine.
+After two years of constant change and uncertainty, now feels like a good time to take a step back and think about where we’re heading this year and beyond.

-Joining me in this mission will be Cate Trotter, head of trends at retail futures consultancy, Insider Trends, and Seth Godin, marketing thought leader and entrepreneur.
-I’ll be speaking to them about the future of shopping, customer trust, and more, during Google’s upcoming online summit, Get Retail Ready.
-As a warm up – and to give you a taste of what’s to come – I already asked them some of my initial, burning questions.
+Joining me are Cate Trotter, founder and head of trends at Insider Trends, and Seth Godin, marketing thought leader and entrepreneur.
+I spoke to them about the future of shopping, customer trust, and more during Google’s online summit, Path to Peak.
+I asked them some of my initial, burning questions.

-Justine L’Estrange: Cate, before the pandemic, you predicted that the role of the store would become more experiential and less transactional.
+Justine L’Estrange (JL): Cate, before the pandemic, you predicted that the role of the store would become more experiential and less transactional.
 Has this been the case?

 There are plenty of things physical spaces are best at; touching, smelling, tasting — you can only do that in a physical space.
 In many cases, it’s still the best place for fulfilment or returns, and hard to beat when it comes to live streaming or community events.

-Seth Godin: The biggest shift in consumer behaviour was triggered by the mobile phone, causing a fundamental change in the way human beings are wired.
-So when we think about how people interact, we know they’re going to buy into the story that gives them joy, connection, and status in the digital space.
-Retailers who are really good at bringing stories to people, have to realise that their job is not to make more stuff, but to help people get the feeling that they want.
+When we think about how people interact, we know they’re going to buy into the story that gives them joy, connection, and status in the digital space.
+Retailers need to realise that their job is not to make more stuff – instead, it's about bringing authentic stories to people and helping them tap into that feeling of connection to your brand.
+Retailers are perfectly positioned to do that.
 They’re all perfectly positioned to do that.
-They’ve just got to get their head out of the warehouse and the square footage on Main Street, and instead realise that customers want to be seen and connected.
+They’ve got to get their head out of the warehouse and the square footage on the high street, and instead realise that customers want to be seen and connected.

-JL: You've spoken about how marketers are trying to turn the internet into TV.
+JL: Seth, you've spoken about how marketers are trying to turn the internet into TV.
 What do you mean by this?

-JL: And Gen Z, the latest of the generations to enter the workforce, is also top of mind for retailers.
-They've been brought up in a digital world, but our research has shown that they're less impressed with the online retail experience.
-What role do you think social commerce plays in engaging them?
+JL: Gen Z is also top of mind for retailers.
+They've grown up in the digital world, but research shows they feel less impressed with the online retail experience.
+What role does social commerce have in engaging them?

 CT: A big change we're seeing is that Gen Z is mostly interested in non traditional, digital experiences.
 97% of Gen Z consumers use social media as their top source of shopping inspiration, so conversational and social commerce is particularly important for reaching this generation.
 But their experiences are also going to set the expectations of other generations.
-Retailers that are starting to experiment with selling in these new ways, will be able to expand it to other generations when the time comes.
+Retailers that are starting to experiment with selling in these new ways, will be able to expand it to other generations in the future.